urre/alfredinary/readme.md

 FILENAME="screenshot.jpg"
 ```

-Note.
-You need to have an account on [Cloudinary](https://cloudinary.com).
+Get cloudname, apikey and apisecret from your account on [Cloudinary](https://cloudinary.com).
+Don't have an account?
+Get one.
 It's free.

 3. Edit temp location (pathname and filename) of the screenshot on disk.
 The default is ``/users/${username}/dropbox/screenshots/screenshot.jpg``